AlberTgarY/ChatBot/README.md

 # ChatBot Demo

 Using python and slackAPI.
-please go to branch permission.
+please go to branch ParserCrawler.